Factbox: Who is fuelling East Europe's automation drive?

 Amount invested: about 2.5 million euros

-Suppliers: Mitsubishi Electric robots, Collischan weight controllers, Cognex Corporation (CGNX.O) machine vision systems, Engel plastic overmolding machines, one Kuka AG robot
+Suppliers: Mitsubishi Electric robots, Collischan weight controllers, Cognex Corporation machine vision systems, Engel plastic overmoulding machines, one Kuka AG robot

 Supplier outlook: Mitsubishi Electric expects further growth of about 110 to 130 percent for the robotics market in the Eastern European region until at least the end of its next fiscal year, March 31, 2019, spokesman Niels Meinke said.